umigv/UMARV-CV-ScenePerception/README.md

 A research and development platform for the University of Michigan's Autonomous Robotic Vehicle (UMARV) Computer Vision team to solve the understanding of a road scene.

-## Models vs Algorithms
+## Models

 The models folder hosts all of our machine learning solutions, such as our YOLO model for object detection.

+Note: Each model is seperated into its own folder and has its own unique ID.

+### Models to Note

+- model_32rjdten: An RNN that has never been fully tested
+- model_32offjns: A model that shows what things like performance.json look like once you train a model
+- model_template: This is the most up to date U-Net model and if you want to start from scratch, or start with a base U-Net model, create a copy of this model

+## Algorithms

-Whereas the algorithms folder hosts our hard coded solutions, like the HSV filtering for lane lines.
-Each model/algorithm is seperated into its own folder and has its own unique ID.
+The algorithms folder hosts our hard coded solutions, like the HSV filtering for lane lines.

+Note: Just like models, each algorithm also is separated into its own folder and has its own unique ID.

+### Algorithms to Note

+- algorithm_32rr2m7i: The algorithm for HSV filtering
+- algorithm_32q16kx: Contains testing for different post processing algorithms for our occupancy grids

 ## Scripts